HarshaKy/learn-node.js/README.md

 day 18: working more on the node REST api. hashing, JWT

 day 19: authentication using jwt, making private routes, creating middleware and using them, fixing problem with contributions

+day x: stopped updating this repo, because i started building apps while learning and it became a drag to commit the same files in this repo. at this point in time, i have made a todo app using REST API, a weather app (2 versions) that tells the weather for a user given location, a chat-room app that lets users join chat-rooms and send messages to each other. finished the course too. won't be updating this repo anymore.